-[•] the airspace classification of the adjacent airspace, the nature of that airspace and the activities being conducted within that airspace the flight performance and characteristics of the RPA the position keeping and navigational capabilities of the RPA the robustness of any measures to ensure containment within the desired RPA flying area, or mitigate loss of containment (e.g. possible single point failures, system redundancies, modes of operation and loss of GNSS or C2 events, any latencies in identifying loss of containment or enacting failsafes etc.).
+[•] the airspace classification of the adjacent airspace, the nature of that airspace and the activities being conducted within that airspace the flight performance and characteristics of the RPA the robustness of any measures to ensure containment within the desired RPA flying area, or mitigate loss of containment (e.g. possible single point failures, system redundancies, modes of operation and loss of GNSS or C2 events, any latencies in identifying loss of containment or enacting failsafes etc.).